EN10/TransferLearnColab/README.md

 Retraining one of Google's CNN image classification models to new categories using Transfer Learning.
 This can be an much faster (in a few minutes) than training from scratch ([Inception V3](https://github.com/EN10/KerasInception) took Google, 2 weeks).

-* Based on [Tensoflow Hub Retrain](https://github.com/tensorflow/hub/blob/master/docs/tutorials/image_retraining.md) (updated 10 Jul 2018)
+* Based on [Tensoflow Hub Retrain](https://github.com/tensorflow/hub/blob/master/docs/tutorials/image_retraining.md) (updated 10 May 2019)
 * Originally based on [Tensorflow for Poets](https://github.com/EN10/TensorFlowForPoets)

 Colab - Runtime - Change runtime type - Hardware accelerator - GPU - SAVE